Create Your Own Appeal Letter to FEMA

 Your Right to Appeal a FEMA Decision

 If you have received a letter from FEMA saying that you are ineligible for disaster relief or that your application is incomplete, you have the right to appeal the decision within 60 days of receiving mailed notification.
 An appeal is a written request to review your file again with additional information you provide that may affect the decision.
 Your ability to appeal is time-sensitive.
-You must fax or postmark your appeal within 60 days of the date of FEMA's decision letter.
+You must submit your appeal within 60 days of the date of FEMA's decision letter.

 Create Your Appeal Letter to FEMA Using this Free Program

+If you were affected by a disaster declared before March 22, 2024, you are required to submit a signed appeal letter explaining why you think the decision about the amount or type of assistance you received is incorrect.
 You can use the interactive interview program below to create an appeal letter to FEMA and a File Request letter.
 Your answers to the questions in the interactive interview will be input into a form letter that you can save to your computer and print out for submission to FEMA as an appeal.
 This is a free and secure service provided by LawHelp Interactive, a program of Pro Bono Net.
 It is designed for use by people impacted by disasters who cannot afford a lawyer.

-Mail your appeal to:
+- Mail your letter to:

 FEMA - Individuals & Households Program